-The surface area explanation, however, does not align with the similar adaptation effects observed at the lower and upper vertical meridians.
-Whereas cortical surface area can account for the decline in contrast sensitivity with increasing eccentricity, it does not fully explain polar angle differences in performance(3, 96).
-Thus, factors beyond surface area may contribute to the observed differential adaptation effects.
+The surface area explanation, however, does not align well with the similar adaptation effects observed at the lower and upper vertical meridians.
+The surface area explanation would have predicted a stronger adaptation effect at the lower than upper vertical meridian.
+Thus, whereas cortical surface area can explain the decline in contrast sensitivity with increasing eccentricity, it does not fully account for polar angle differences in performance (3, 138).
+Together, these findings suggest that additional factors beyond surface area may contribute to the observed differential adaptation effects.